 Concerns over climate change have led to changes in governmental GHG emission standards, measurement and taxation.
 Carbon pricing and regulations that require reductions in GHG emissions have been introduced in both Canadian provinces where we operate, such as Alberta's Carbon Competitiveness Incentive Regulation and B.C.'s Climate Change Accountability Act (CCAA).

-In May 2016 we further committed to the Canadian forest products industry’s pledge to remove 30 megatonnes (MT) of CO2 per year by 2030 — more than 13% of the Canadian government’s emissions target.
+As a member of the Forest Product’s Association of Canada, West Fraser is a part of the Canadian industry’s pledge to remove 30 megatonnes (MT) of CO2 per year by 2030 — more than 13% of the Canadian government’s emissions target.
 We continue to invest in bioenergy systems that more effectively capture the heat and steam generated during the production of wood products and other future relevant technology as it continues to improve.

-Emission intensities are based on the native production units (MFBM for lumber, Msf (3/8”) for plywood, Msf (3/4”) for MDF, Mcf for LVL and ADMT for pulp and paper production).
-For all of our GHG data, facilities not wholly owned by West Fraser are calculated based on equity share of theenergy inputs to the facility.
+Emission intensities are based on cubic metres for all solid wood operations and ADMT for pulp and paper production.
+For all our GHG data, facilities not wholly-owned by West Fraser are calculated based on an equity share of the energy inputs to the facility.
 To date, all partnerships are 50%.
 Gasses included in GHG calculations: CO2, CH4, and NO2.